PUT-JUG/lab-ie-2/src/Lab 05 - memory allocation, polymorphism, textures in SFML.md

 std::cout << "Has ABS: " << skoda_superb_as_vehicle->has_abs() << std::endl;
 ```

 Knowing that we treat our car as a `Vehicle` class object and analyzing the methods that are implemented in this class, consider why this program does not work.
-Remove the line causing the compilation error.
+We will try to fix this in next assignment.

 Note the difference in a way we are accessing object fields (`->` instead of `.`).
 Why is that?